nishababy-MS/media-services-dotnet-functions-integration/media-functions-for-logic-app/LiveStreamAnalysis.md

-# Live stream analysis using Video Indexer
+# Live stream analysis using Video Analyzer for Media (Video Indexer)

-Use Video Indexer to process a live stream and display the data in a test player !
+Use Video Analyzer for Media to process a live stream and display the data in a test player !

 ![Test Player](images/live-media-analytics-player1.png?raw=true)

-This solution uses Azure functions and two Logic apps to process a live program (from a live channel in Azure Media Services) with Video Indexer v2, and display the result with Azure Media Player playing the live stream.
+This solution uses Azure functions and two Logic apps to process a live program (from a live channel in Azure Media Services) with Video Analyzer for Media, and display the result with Azure Media Player playing the live stream.

 The Logic apps workflow does the following :